FernandoCavalcantii/Calculator-App/README.md

 ## Welcome to Calculator App repository!

-Calculator App is a React Front-end project with 02 pages: login and calculator.
+Calculator App is a React Front-end project with two pages: Login and Calculator.

-In the login page, the user must provide a username and a password with, at least, 04 characters each, in order to enable the login button, that redirects to the calculator page.
+In the Login page, the user must provide a username and a password with, at least, 04 characters each, in order to enable the login button, that redirects to the Calculator page.

 ### Calculator features